zappascout/devil_notes-sources/docs/notes_18_devil.md

 works, try *Education Week*, November 1, 2017, "[Schools Take a Page From Silicon Valley With 'Scrum' Approach][scrum]," about schools borrowing the programming idea of Agile project management directly from big business.
-I could cite hundreds of similar examples, many in Silicon Valley—but (*increasingly*) by no means all.
+I could cite hundreds of similar examples, many in Silicon Valley—but increasingly elsewhere too.
 [scrum]:https://www.edweek.org/leadership/schools-take-a-page-from-silicon-valley-with-scrum-approach/2017/11

 ==how does an Amazon CEO justify earning *6,000 times* the median